Skip to content

 Diving into detail about her father’s struggle, precise acumen in business, and risk-taking capability, Harbinder revealed how her father ended up playing an instrumental role in shaping the UK’s wholesale world as we know it today.

-Karnail’s journey began with an unforgettable moment that would shape his life forever.
+Karnail’s journey began with an unforgettable childhood moment that ended up shaping up his life.

 To further expand his income, he and his newly-wedded wife began selling home-stitched clothes door-to-door.